CAU-ISS-Lab/Text-steganography/README.md

 #### The code of Huffman algorithm (Huffman.py)
 #### The other codes of these text-stegangography methods (utils.py)

+### Generative Text Steganography Based on Diffusion Model
-### GTSD is a generative steganography based on Diffusion Model, and published on International Conference on Neural Information Processing (2024) [(paper link)](https://arxiv.org/pdf/2504.19433)
+#### GTSD is a generative steganography based on Diffusion Model, and published on International Conference on Neural Information Processing (2024) [(paper link)](https://arxiv.org/pdf/2504.19433)